 excellence for every child every day

-Welcome to the governing body section of Rivelin’s website.
+Welcome to the governing board section of Rivelin’s website.

 My name is Dave Higgens and I’ve been the chair of governors at Rivelin since October 2014.
-I’ve been a parent governor since 2009 and have had two children at the school.
+I’ve been a governor since 2009 and my two children went through the school but have now both moved on to secondary school.

 If you want to talk to me or any of the governors please contact the Clerk to Governors, Claire Wraith.
-Mrs Wraith works in the main school office and can be contact by telephone on 0114 234 1304 or you can send an email to: email@example.com
+Mrs Wraith is often in the main school office and can be contact by telephone on 0114 234 1304 or you can send an email to email@example.com

 Thanks for reading.

 Chair of Governors

 The governing board at Rivelin has 12 members.
 It consists of five parent governors, one member appointed by the local authority and one elected by the staff.
 The headteacher, Mrs Jo Powell, is also a governor.
 The remaining four members are all co-opted governors, which means they have been invited to join due to the skills and experience they bring from our local community.

 The governing board makes key strategic decisions about Rivelin Primary School.
 Examples of this include setting the budget and deciding on major expenditure; appointing the headteacher; deciding on staffing structures and monitoring the school’s improvement plan.

 The Government says that governing boards should have a strong focus on three core strategic functions

 :: Ensuring clarity of vision, ethos and strategic direction